 It may seem like a paradox, but at the same time that obesity in America is at high levels, the fitness industry is a booming business.
-In 2019, the International Health, Racquet & Sportsclub Association (IHRSA) estimated that club memberships totaled 60.9 million in 2017 and the total number of clubs (including YMCAs and community centers) numbered 38,447.
-Worldwide, industry revenues totaled $87.2 billion.
+In 2024, the research group IBISWorld estimated that there were about 90,656 gym, health, and fitness clubs in the United States, and industry revenues totaled $40.6 billion.

 One indication of the national interest in fitness is the number of get-in-shape magazines now on the market.
 Publications such as Self, Shape, Women's Health, among others, are aimed at women, but there are some for men too, such as Men's Health and Men's Fitness.
 One reason for this interest is the high rate of obesity.
-The National Center for Health Statistics found that nearly 40 percent of American adults, more than 18 percent of children, and about 21 percent of adolescents were obese.
-This epidemic has been caused by the shift to a knowledge economy, in which most work is sedentary, plus the deterioration of good eating habits.
+The National Center for Health Statistics found that more than 40 percent of American adults, nearly 13 percent of children age two to five, and nearly 21 percent of children age six to 11 were obese.
+This epidemic has been caused by the increased use of technology for work and play, leading to more sedentary lifestyles and deterioration of good eating habits.
 Some cultural observers suggest that the emphasis on women's fitness reflects recognition of the trend toward women's empowerment; feminist critics consider it a co-opting of this trend.

 Fitness and recreational sports centers offer not only workout equipment and free weights, but also classes in yoga, Pilates, aerobic dancing, spinning (stationary bicycles), and even pole dancing.
 They earn most of their revenue from memberships and admission fees but also make money from selling workout apparel and from charging for services to individuals, such as massage and personal fitness training.